nimroddanielmaayan/next.js-demo-2/notes.md

 - The native `FormData` object is used to capture data from a form

 - The `revalidatePath API` is used to revalidate a path

+- The `redirect` function is used to redirect the user to a new path (typically, after a successful action)

 ### React Server Actions